 Re-injury is, of course, the biggest risk.
 However, with a sensible and structured re-introduction to your running, you have a much better chance of success first time and a faster return to full running fitness.

 A number of readers have asked me to put together an example twelve week running program for those who are coming back from injury.

 This simple-to-follow program will guide you through three months of gradual progression of running volume to safely build up running time as the previously injured tissues get stronger again.

-You could also use the program below to provide important structure for an three month transition phase as your body adapts to a new running style.
+You could also use the program below to provide important structure for a three-month transition phase as your body adapts to a new running style.

-This is particularly important to help runners avoid the common and painful ‘too much, too soon’ trap – when changing from a heel striking to midfoot or forefoot striking gait pattern!
+This is particularly important to help runners avoid the common and painful ‘too much, too soon’ trap – when changing from a heel striking to midfoot or forefoot strike gait pattern!